-117 Direction Comment 1 Business and Industrial Zones The planning proposal is considered to be inconsistent with this Direction due to the proposed zoning change from a B5 Business Development zone to a B4 Mixed Use zone, as the latter zone is typically dominated by residential development rather than employment uses.
-The indicative development concept for the subject site indicates that there will potentially be approximately 3,100 residential units and approximately 15,000 sqm retail/commercial floorspace.
+Table 3 - Assessment against the relevant Section 117 Directions ssment against the relevant Section 117 Directions 117 Direction Comment 1.1 Business and Industrial Zones The planning proposal is considered to be inconsistent with this Direction due to the proposed zoning change from a B5 Business Development zone to a B4 Mixed Use zone, as the latter zone is typically dominated by residential development rather than employment uses.
+The indicative development concept for the subject site indicates that there will potentially be approximately 19,840sqm retail/commercial floorspace comprising 2,560sqm of office space, 6,400sqm of large format (supermarket) retail and 7,040sqm of fine-grain retail.
 The proposal is considered to be justified as the B4 Mixed use zone will allow for the viable remediation of the site, whilst retaining capacity for inclusion of employment generating land uses.
 The proposal will result in a net gain in floor space for employment uses, given that the site is vacant and unlikely to be viable for redevelopment under the current zoning, given the substantial cost of remediating the site to remove contaminated materials.
+The development will generate approximately 13,400sqm of retail floorspace and 2,560sqm office suites which will equate to 410 full time equivalent (FTE) jobs.
 Further, the strategic precinct analysis for Camellia currently underway is investigating a future mixed use precinct, centred around Camellia rail station and including the subject site.
 Typically, mixed use precincts are substantially developed for residential purposes together with some retail and commercial uses.
 Other parts of the Camellia precinct may be included in business or industrial zones that do not permit residential development and therefore would support employment land uses, including business, industrial, warehouse and logistics.
 In this broader context, the subject site will contribute towards sustaining employment opportunities.
-2.1 Environment The planning proposal is consistent with this Direction.
-Protection Zones SREP 2005 includes part of the subject land adjacent to the river as Wetlands Protection Area.
+2.1 Environment Protection Zones The planning proposal is consistent with this Direction.
+SREP 2005 includes part of the subject land adjacent to the river as Wetlands Protection Area.
 Due to contamination, this area will need to be remediated.
 This will involve removal of contaminated soils and mangrove vegetation, restoration and revegetation.
 The planning proposal and future development of the site provide an opportunity to rehabilitate a degraded section of the foreshore.
 The planning proposal includes provisions to zone the area adjacent to the river as RE1 Public Recreation.
 Furthermore, the provisions of SREP 2005 will continue to apply to the site to manage the environmentally sensitive wetland area.
 The site is also identified as "Riparian Land and Waterways" on the Natural Resources-Riparian Land and Waterways Map Parramatta LEP 2011 .
+(Refer to a map extract in the Supplementary Report at Appendix 1 .
 Clause 6.5 of the LEP requires that before determining a development application the consent authority must consider any adverse impacts of the proposed development upon: water quality; natural flow regime and paths, stability of the bed, shore and banks and the groundwater system.
 This provision will continue to apply to the site to manage environmentally sensitive areas.
-2.3 Heritage Conservation The planning proposal is consistent with this Direction.
-Conservation The site is not affected by heritage listing under Parramatta LEP 2011 and the existing heritage protection provisions in the LEP will continue to apply to nearby heritage listed items.
-The mangroves on the southern bank of the Parramatta River adjacent to the site are listed as a heritage item (Wetlands Parramatta River) under Parramatta LEP 2011.
-The mangrove area is contaminated will need to be remediated.
-This will involve removal of contaminated soils and mangrove vegetation, restoration and revegetation, subject to all necessary approvals.
-As indicated previously in Section 2.2 Contamination, the site will need to be remediated before it can be developed and this will include the mangroves adjoining the site.
-An appropriate local clause will ensure it is remediated prior to any future residential use of the land.
-3.1 Residential Zones The planning proposal is consistent with this Direction and proposes to include a clause in Parramatta LEP 2011 addressing the requirement for satisfactory arrangements for servicing the land and also to introduce a clause relating to design excellence provisions for the development of the land.
-The planning proposal by its nature proposes to allow for housing that reduces the consumption of land on the urban fringe as it proposes to replace an existing business zone within an existing urban area with a mixed use zoning that will permit high density residential housing.
-3.4 Integrated Land Use and The planning proposal is consistent with this Direction.
-Transport The planning proposal will result in redevelopment of a site adjacent to the existing Camellia heavy railway station and will potentially be serviced by future light rail under investigation by the State government and Council.
-Mixed use development on the site will integrate housing and jobs in the one location and also in proximity to existing employment centres nearby, including Rydalmere, Camellia, and Parramatta CBD.
-The land proposed to be zoned RE1 Public Recreation will allow for pedestrian and cycling connections along the Parramatta River foreshore.
+2.3 The planning proposal is consistent with this Direction as the site is not affected by heritage listing under Parramatta LEP 2011 and the existing heritage protection provisions in the LEP will continue to apply to nearby heritage listed items